Severe weather on the way

 The centre of the cyclone is forecast to pass close to Taupō, likely east of the district, although its course can change as it works its way down the country.

 Tens of thousands of extra people are in Taupō this weekend for the Supercars Championship.
-Supercars has pushed forward its racing schedule to minimise disruptions and safety concerns on Sunday.
+Supercars has now cancelled its Sunday events for safety reasons.
 More details below and at Supercars.com.

 Taupō Mayor John Funnell is warning people to prepare early by ensuring there is nothing loose, like trampolines that could fly around and that drains are clear of leaves and other debris.